 About

-Art for Children – Summer Art Camp includes drawing, painting, paper machè, collage, building, costume design, fabric details and outlay, and Mark Making.
-Summer Art Camp offers optional daily art prompts, and children are also encouraged to bring their own ideas.
-All supplies in studio art classes are included in the prices for beginner and intermediate students.
+Art for Children is a studio-based program where children take part in drawing, painting, painting and sketching, costume design, fabric details and outlay, paper machè, collage, building, and mark making.
+Summer Art Camp sessions include optional daily art prompts, and children are encouraged to bring their own ideas.

 • Ages: 5–12 years old